erikandersson96/portfolio-project-four/README.md

 * [dbdiagram](https://dbdiagram.io/home) (link). dbdiagram was used to create my database schema before I started to code my project.

 * [Trello](https://trello.com/) (link).
 Trello was used for creating my board for mapping my user stories in this project.

+* [Favicon](https://favicon.io/) (link).
+Favicon was used to create the little icon that is showing in the browser adress bar to make the user experience more professional for the website.

 ---